woodendoors7/NuclearOptionDocs/static/pages/AAM-29/index.md

+---
+    slug: AAM-29
+    title: AAM-29 Scythe
+    description: The AAM-29 Scythe is an Air-to-Air high range active radar homing missile that is used for targeting and destroying air targets from aircraft, even at beyond visual range.
+    photo: aamscythe.webp
+    photoAlt: AAM-29 Scythe active radar homing long range missile
+---

 The **AAM-29 Scythe** is an Air-to-Air high range active radar homing missile that is used for targeting and destroying air targets from aircraft, even at beyond visual range.

 ### Details